-Dr. Walter Schlebusch is CEO and Chairman of the Management Board at Giesecke & Devrient, the world’s second largest privately-owned banknote printing company, since July 2013.
+Dr. Walter Schlebusch was CEO and Chairman of the Management Board at Giesecke & Devrient from 2013 – 2016, the world’s second largest privately-owned banknote printing company.
 Founded in 1852 in Leipzig, Giesecke & Devrient is also a leading specialist in the payment, secure communication, and identity management sectors.
 Giesecke & Devrient has a staff of more than 11.000.

 Walter Schlebusch has been a member of the G&D Management Board since 2000.
 Prior to his appointment as CEO in July 2013 he was responsible for the banknote business unit, which incorporates the production of banknote and security paper, as well as banknote printing and processing and supplies over 150 countries.
 When he says “People need to put trust in the currency,” he´s not talking about the euro crisis – he’s talking about protecting banknotes from forgery.

 Born on January 10, 1949, Schlebusch studied engineering from 1968 to 1974 at the distinguished RWTH Aachen University.
 After graduating from university, he was appointed the university’s press officer before going on to become research assistant to the chair for metallurgy in reactor fuel and theoretical metallurgy.
 Schlebusch received his doctorate from RWTH in 1981.
 He then went to Brazil where he worked as an engineering consultant for the state government of Santa Catarina.